 Last month I decided to sign up for a brush lettering workshop held at The Workroom.
-The workshop is very popular among beginners.
+The workshop is very popular for beginners.
 So most of the places have been taken up very fast.
-I was luckily to be able to sign up for the last slot in July’s workshop.
+I was lucky to be able to sign up for the last slot in July’s workshop.
 The workshop lasted for 2 hours.

-Then later part of the workshop, after practising on the strokes and the control of the brush pen on paper, we moved on to use water colours to draw letters.
-The fun part of water colours lettering is you can channel your inner creativity to mix and match colours on the letters.
-To me, water colours lettering is the combination of drawing letters with colouring.
-To be frank, I am not very good in drawing, so this one is a bit tricky for me.
+Then later part of the workshop, after practising on the strokes and the control of the brush pen on paper, we moved on to use watercolours to draw letters.
+The fun part of watercolours lettering is you can channel your inner creativity to mix and match colours on the letters.
+To me, watercolours lettering is the combination of drawing letters with colouring.
+To be frank, I am not very good at drawing, so this one is a bit tricky for me.

 Overall, brush lettering was fun when you are doing it with a group of friends or even strangers like in this workshop.
 I got to know someone and we compared, commented and helped each other in improving our lettering skills.
 The workshop was set in a fun and relaxing way.
 Though it was quite tiring after practising for a few pages of the worksheets and I needed a break to relax my hand.